kmagusiak/odoo-vscode/README.md

 Run `./scripts/generate.sh` when changing modes.
 It will adapt the launch configuration, and generate default files which are `.env` and `docker-compose.override.yaml`.
+If you use local odoo sources, mount them in the compose override file.

-- *devcontainer* as the name indicates is for working inside a container
+- *devcontainer* as the name indicates, it is for working inside a container
-  - if you have local odoo sources they are mounted
-  - .devcontainer/vscode.code-workspace shows odoo sources
+  - `.devcontainer/vscode.code-workspace` is a workspace with odoo sources
 - *compose* supposes that you run `docker-compose` and debug remotely
-  - .vscode/odoo.code-workspace shows odoo sources
-- *compose-odoo* similar to *compose*, but with local odoo sources
+  - `.vscode/odoo.code-workspace` is to be used when you have local odoo sources

 ## Linting